Ajay-2005/node/doc/api/esm.md

 ## Built-in modules

+> **Note:** Built-in modules imported via ESM are eagerly evaluated and fully populated at load time.
+In CommonJS, module exports can be modified dynamically.

 [Built-in modules][] provide named exports of their public API.
 A default export is also provided which is the value of the CommonJS exports.
 The default export can be used for, among other things, modifying the named